emote-chat/server/README.md

 ### Installation

 1. Don't forget to define `TWITTER_USER`, `TWITTER_PASS`, `TWITTER_KEY` and `TWITTER_SECRET` in your `.env` file. *Refer to the `.env.example` to be sure you define the necessary environment variables.*
+1. If planning to get more data using a twitter stream, download [this ChromeDriver zip file](https://chromedriver.storage.googleapis.com/index.html?path=74.0.3729.6/), unzip it and copy the executable into the `nlp` directory.
 1. Update and activate the Anaconda virtual env:

 ```sh